 My least favourite work is website design – and by design, I mean registering a domain name with a web host, choosing a WordPress theme, writing content and uploading a few images.
 I’ve built five personal websites over the years – but building a site for paying clients is a different matter entirely.
 I have done it, with good results, but I always undercharge as it’s not my main skill; therefore, it takes me longer than a full-time web designer.
 Spending more time on a job for which I’m being paid less makes no sense.
 I have decided to turn down all such jobs in the future.

 I’ve always fancied fiction editing, and with the rise of self-publishing over the past few years, it seems like a good service to offer.
 So, enrolling on a fiction editing course went to the top of my post-conference list.
 For the past two years, I’ve been avidly following Louise Harnby and using the tools and ebooks she so generously gives away.
 Louise (another Norfolk copy-editor!) specialises in working with indie authors, especially crime writers, and her website is bulging with help for editors at all stages of their freelance careers.

-It is so important for freelance editors to keep their training topped up and to do it through accredited bodies such as the Publishing Training Centre and, of course, the Society for Editors and Proofreaders (SfEP).
-I completed Proofreading 3, the most advanced proofreading course offered by SfEP, back in March.
+It is so important for freelance editors to keep their training topped up and to do it through accredited bodies such as the Publishing Training Centre and, of course, the Chartered Institute of Proofreading and Editing (CIEP), fornerly the Society for Editors and Proofreaders (SfEP) I completed Proofreading 3, the most advanced proofreading course offered by SfEP, back in March.
 So, to expand my skills, I signed up for Editing Fiction with the Publishing Training Centre.